 Complex Fluids and Biological Systems at the Microscale

-We are always looking for motivated students and post-doctoral researchers to work with, and exploring new collaboration opportunities with established research groups.
-Please feel free to get in touch for any queries.
+We are always interested in working with motivated students and postdoctoral researchers, and we welcome opportunities for collaboration with other research groups.
+Please feel free to get in touch if you would like to discuss potential projects or have any questions.

 News

-- Mar 2026: The group has received funding from the Leverhulme Trust, which will support an international PhD student and a Postdoctoral Research Associate for a period of three years.
-Interested candidates are encouraged to email Debasish Das for further information about the project.
+- Mar 2026: The group has received funding from the Leverhulme Trust.
+Applications are invited for a fully-funded PhD (international students are eligible) and PDRA position.
+Click here for details.
+Interested candidates are encouraged to contact me by email for further information about the project.

 - Feb 2026: Michael has started a new position as a systems engineer at Leonardo in Edinburgh.
 Congratulations, Michael!